davidlizeng/LinearLeastSquares.jl/docs/_build/html/_sources/lsqjl.txt

 The arguments to the ``solve!`` method are either one linear equality constraint or a list of linear equality constraints.
-Only systems with unique solutions can be solved by LSQ; see the `Solving LCLS`_ section for detailed conditions.
+Only systems with unique solutions can be solved by LSQ; see the :ref:`solving-lcls` section for detailed conditions.
 The ``solve!`` method will issue an error if these conditions are not satisfied.